 Death or Permanent Disability.
-Under the terms of the employment agreements, in the event of an executive's death or termination on account of becoming permanently disabled, the agreements will terminate and the executive will be entitled to (i) the payment of accrued obligations, (ii) payment of a pro-rata portion of his annual bonus determined and paid in accordance with our regular bonus practices (other than for Mr. Diesch) and (iii) accelerated vesting of a pro-rata portion of all equity awards that are otherwise unvested as of the date of his termination of employment, which pro rata portion will be based on the time the executive was employed during the applicable vesting period.
+Under the terms of the employment agreements, in the event of an executive's death or termination on account of becoming permanently disabled, the agreements will terminate and the executive will be entitled to (i) the payment of accrued obligations and (ii) payment of a pro-rata portion of his or her annual bonus determined and paid in accordance with our regular bonus practices (other than for Mr. Diesch under the 2016 Diesch Agreement), which pro rata portion will be based on the time the executive was employed during the applicable vesting period.

 Termination without Cause, for Good Reason or due to Company's Nonrenewal.
-If the executive is terminated by the Company without "cause," by the executive for "good reason" or by the Company's proper notice of nonrenewal of the employment agreement, the executive will be entitled to (i) payment of a pro rata portion of his annual bonus based on the actual achievement of the applicable performance criteria for the year in which the executive's employment terminates and paid in accordance with our regular bonus practices (other than for Mr. Diesch); (ii) payment of a lump sum cash payment equal to the product of one times (or two times in the case of Mr. Greenwell) the sum of his then-current base salary and target bonus (or in the case of Mr. Diesch, 12 months of his base salary only) payable on the first payroll date following the executive's execution and non-revocation of a general release of claims; (iii) continued participation in our medical, dental and hospitalization insurance coverage for himself and his qualified dependents on the same terms in effect immediately prior to the termination for a period of 18 months with the employer portion of the continued coverage paid by us (other than for Mr. Diesch); and (iv) accelerated vesting of all equity awards otherwise unvested as of the date of his termination of employment.
+If the executive is terminated by the Company without "cause," by the executive for "good reason" or by the Company's proper notice of nonrenewal of the employment agreement, the executive will be entitled to (i) payment of a pro rata portion of his or her annual bonus based on the actual achievement of the applicable performance criteria for the year in which the executive's employment terminates and paid in accordance with our regular bonus practices (other than for Mr. Diesch under the 2016 Diesch Agreement); (ii) payment of a lump sum cash payment equal to the product of one times (or two times in the case of Mr. Greenwell under the terms of the 2016 Employment Agreements and Mr. Behrman under the terms of the 2018 Employment Agreements) the sum of his or her then-current base salary and target bonus (or in the case of Mr. Diesch, 12 months of his base salary only, under the 2016 Diesch Agreement) payable on the first payroll date following the executive's execution and non-revocation of a general release of claims; (iii) continued participation in our medical, dental and hospitalization insurance coverage for himself and his or her qualified dependents on the same terms in effect immediately prior to the termination for a period of 18 months with the employer portion of the continued coverage paid by us (other than for Mr. Diesch under the 2016 Diesch Agreement); and (iv) accelerated vesting of all equity awards otherwise unvested as of the date of his or her termination of employment under the 2016 Employment Agreements.
+The provisions for accelerated stock vesting are not included in the 2018 and 2019 Employment Agreements.